scuzzydude/asimov/asimov.md

 ## Crusades

 A Crusade could be as simple as a university art student overhearing one of her faculty members talking about seeing a minor masterpiece at the home of a local big-donor alumni businessman.
 The student starts a crusade of fellow students wishing to implore the businessman to scoot his painting.
 The crusade negotiates an agreement between the businessman, acting as the **scoot trustee**, and the University, acting as the curator.
 The painting is displayed in a special hallway in at the University named after the alumnus, and everybody is happy.
 The scoot charter allows for the **trustee** to recall possession temporarily with short notice.
 Once every few months, when the businessman needs to entertain fancy people from overseas, the painting is swapped back to the businessman's home.
-Everybody is happy, especially the businessman, because now that it is a liquid commitment, he feels he can take higher leveraged positions in his business dealings.
-Rainbows and Unicorns for everybody.
+Everybody is happy, especially the businessman, because now that the painting is a liquid commitment, he feels he can take higher leveraged positions in his business dealings.
+Rainbows and unicorns for everybody.

 Or it could get ugly.
 Maybe some royal prince of an oil rich nation is holding a major masterpiece nobody has seen in years, the only photographs available are from 1943 in black and white.
 Art historians have been rebuked by the prince when they asked to study the masterpiece.
 News gets out of this crime against humanity -- Royalty preventing us from appreciation of our birthright.
 First it starts with a Social Media campaign, and then peaceful harassment when the prince tries to take his harem out to lunch, and finally, outright cancellation, with the Crusade picketing gas stations across Europe that sell the royal petrol.